-For Kawasaki Liquid-cooled 27 HP; Kohler EFI; Kawasaki Air-cooled 25 HP engines: Service Interval: 50 hours
+Kohler EFI engines only: Service Interval: 50 hours

-- ♦ Hot exhaust system components may ignite gasoline vapors even after the engine is stopped. - ♦ Hot particles exhausted during engine operation may ignite flammable materials.
+- Hot exhaust system components may ignite gasoline vapors even after the engine is stopped. - Hot particles exhausted during engine operation may ignite flammable materials.

-♦ Fire may result in personal injury or property damage.
+• Fire may result in personal injury or property damage.

-- Do NOT refuel or run engine unless spark arrester is installed. - a) Shut off engine, remove key, and wait for all moving parts to stop. - b) Wait for muffler to cool. - c) If any breaks in the screen or welds are observed, replace arrester. - d) If plugging of the screen is observed, remove arrester and shake loose particles out of the arrester and clean screen with a wire brush (soak in solvent if necessary).
-Re-install arrester on exhaust outlet.

-5.1.11 Change engine oil:
+- HOW TO AVOID THE HAZARD - Do NOT refuel or run engine unless spark arrester is installed. - a) Shut off engine, remove key, and wait for all moving parts to stop. - b) Wait for muffler to cool. - c) If any breaks in the screen or welds are observed, replace arrester. - d) If plugging of the screen is observed, remove arrester and shake loose particles out of the arrester and clean screen with a wire brush (soak in solvent if necessary).
+Re-install arrester on exhaust outlet. - 5.1.11 Change engine oil: